Epicodus-Curriculum/intro-full-stack/0_5_vs_code_live_share.md

 ### Troubleshooting Live Share

-If you’re running into a problem using **Live Share**, see if you can find a solution to that problem following [Microsoft’s Troubleshooting Visual Studio Live Share](https://learn.microsoft.com/en-us/visualstudio/liveshare/troubleshooting) documentation.
+If you’re running into a problem using **Live Share**, see if you can find a solution to that problem following [Microsoft's Troubleshooting Visual Studio Live Share](https://learn.microsoft.com/en-us/visualstudio/liveshare/troubleshooting) documentation.
 The tool you are using is VS Code.

 Reach out to an instructor if there is still an issue before moving on.